How to support your runner.

 Crew choices – crew needs to eat, too!

 Crew will leapfrog the runner, driving ahead to the next allowable support location.
-(A list of locations will be provided in the printed "Race Guide".)
-As runner approaches, crew should be waiting outside the vehicle--and already across the road, where necessary to meet runner.
+(A final list of locations will be provided in the printed "Race Guide".)
+As runner approaches, crew should be waiting outside the vehicle--and already across the road if necessary to meet runner.
 Minimize runner crossing to the vehicle; runner has enough miles to travel as is, and each stop kills time.
 Keep moving whenever possible while crewing, even if at a slow walk.
 Bottles can be exchanged, ice bandanas changed, electrolytes swallowed while making forward progress.

 Tip: Use garden tool caddy when meeting runner to hold food and drink options, fresh bandana, etc., with space to quickly dump old bottle, bandana, trash, etc.